sebinside/sebinside/NICE.DONE.TODOs.md

   * [ ] Create new Vue 3 based implementation
   * [ ] Create a fancy actions based build pipeline
 * [ ] Create a new way to spend channel points
+* [ ] Programmed mouse cursor to switch to full screen